Applications for grants to support riparian and wetland fencing are closed. No further inquiries will be taken.

 Who can apply?

 Funding can be allocated to individuals and voluntary groups for eligible projects; this may include landowners, community and conservation groups, local Māori groups and schools.

-Projects must be of long-term benefit to the local environment and show evidence of good resource management.
+- Projects must be of long-term benefit to the local environment and show evidence of good resource management/good farming practice.

-It is a requirement that you contact land management staff at the regional council; this discussion will help clarify eligibility for funding and what the process requires.
+Our land management staff will help clarify eligibility for funding and take you through the process.